Consent (2023 British film): Production

-Channel Four announced on 31 January 2023 that Rita Daniels, of the broadcaster's Drama Commissioning department, had commissioned the hour-long film from Firebird Pictures.
+Channel 4 announced on 31 January 2023 that Rita Daniels, of the broadcaster's Drama Commissioning department, had commissioned the hour-long film from Firebird Pictures.
 Consent was written by first-time screen writer Emma Dennis-Edwards, directed by Nadira Amrani and executively produced by Aysha Rafaele.
 Burlingdale School scenes were filmed in Atlantic College, a Vale of Glamorgan boarding school near Cardiff.
 The capital was also the location for Natalie's house, while Archie and Alice's house was filmed in Penarth.

 Premise

 The story is told from the point of view of Natalie, a working class girl who has recently joined a prestigious, upper-class public school on a scholarship.
 Until recently, the school was entirely a boys school; the admission of girls into the sixth form is a relatively recent development.
-Natalie encounters a strongly misogynist lad culture thrives, and derogatory comments towards girls are an everyday occurrence.
+Natalie encounters a strongly misogynist lad culture, and derogatory comments towards girls are an everyday occurrence.
 There is also a strong culture of watching and sharing porn among the boys.
-The WhatsApp group—comments such as "Stick your dick in her mouth.
-Shut her up" are common—appear as actual characters when Archie gets a message; hence, in the scene where they all watch the same porn clip, all five appear on the sofa next Archie and start masturbating, seemingly together.
+The WhatsApp group comments such as "Stick your dick in her mouth.
+Shut her up" are common and appear as actual characters when Archie gets a message; hence, in the scene where they all watch the same porn clip, all five appear on the sofa next to Archie and start masturbating, seemingly together.
 Natalie discovers what taking on an elite group means.